fragtrane/Payday-2-Mods/Optional Skin Attachments/README.md

 ## Known Issues

-- Previewing a weapon color completely removes the weapon texture (thanks ☢ Big Sky.
-(MDQ)).
 - Legendary mods on Akimbo Kobus 90 / Akimbo Judge are not validated.
 May implement in the future.

 ## Installation [BLT]

 This mod requires [SuperBLT](https://superblt.znix.xyz) for automatic updates.

 This is a BLT mod.
-Download [`Optional_Skin_Attachments_v1.8.zip`](https://github.com/fragtrane/Payday-2-Mods/raw/master/Optional%20Skin%20Attachments/Optional_Skin_Attachments_v1.8.zip) and extract the entire contents to your `mods` folder.
+Download [`Optional_Skin_Attachments_v1.9.zip`](https://github.com/fragtrane/Payday-2-Mods/raw/master/Optional%20Skin%20Attachments/Optional_Skin_Attachments_v1.9.zip) and extract the entire contents to your `mods` folder.

 The location of the `mods` folder depends on where you installed the game; typically it can be found here: